xyflow/react-flow-docs/docs/getting-started/core-concepts.md

 ## Basic Functionality

 By default React Flow doesn't do any internal state updates besides handling the viewport when you setup a controlled flow.
-As with an `<input />` component you need to pass handlers to apply the changes that are triggered by React Flow to your nodes and egdes.
+As with an `<input />` component you need to pass handlers to apply the changes that are triggered by React Flow to your nodes and edges.
 In order to **select**, **drag** and **remove** nodes and edges you need to implement an `onNodesChange` and an `onEdgesChange` handler:

 <CodeViewer codePath="api-flows/IntroductionFlow2" applyStyles={false} options={editorOptions} additionalFiles={['nodes.js', 'edges.js']} />